Power Variability: Fixed

 With the special glass lenses you'll have natural-looking images, as close as possible like that of the naked eye.
 Contrast will be bright and sharp and resolution will be pure and deep.

-Unlike other companies that often market their light transmission capabilities with a percentage, Nikon hasn’t done that with the Monarch 5.
+Unlike other companies that make hunting binoculars that often market their light transmission capabilities with a percentage, Nikon hasn't done that with the Monarch 5.
 This may not be indicative of a bad thing.

 You see, to measure light transmission quality, manufacturers will often give you a percentage that only applies to the brightest conditions at the brightest time of day, say at noon, to say they can provide up to 98 percent light transmission.